onepanelio/docs/docs/start/cli.md

 ```

 !!! note "Note"
-    CLI is pre-installed if you are using Onepanel's Workspaces.
+    CLI is pre-installed if you are using Onepanel Workspaces or Jobs.

 !!! tip "Tip"
     The CLI is compatible with Python 2.7.x and Python >= 3.6.x, if you have both versions installed, you will need to use pip3 for Python >= 3.6.x.

-## Connect your account
+## Authentication

 You can connect your Onepanel account to CLI by using the `login` command where you'll be prompted for your email and password: